 If you select an estate agent with a higher fee but can achieve a better sale, then you will ultimately be better off.

 As a seller, you will have to have a lot of contact with your estate agent over the weeks and months it takes for the sale to go through.
 Make sure to choose an agent that you are happy to do business with on a personal level.

 Traditional local estate agents are still very popular, and you will find plenty of their offices in any town or city in the UK, but online estate agents are a new, digital alternative to these.
 An online estate agent will often charge a low fixed fee to advertise your property on various property websites and then manage enquiries from potential buyers and eventually secure an offer with a buyer.

-There are a large number of online estate agents available today, and they have become increasingly popular in recent years.
+According to Ask Susan there are a large number of online estate agents available today, and they have become increasingly popular in recent years.
 Some online estate agents require the seller to do a lot of the work, such as take their own photographs and arranging show rounds with buyers.
 Others operate on more of a hybrid system where they have a local property expert who can visit the home and take photographs and meet with buyers in person.

 Generally, an online estate agent will charge much less than a traditional estate agent to sell a home, but the service you receive is often more limited.
 Traditional estate agents will usually handle all aspects of the sale, whereas some online estate agents will often just list the property online and manage enquiries.